AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 head of the Catechetical school in Alexandria as early as 179 AD, having succeeded Anaxagoras.
 This celebrated institution had been in existence since 100-120 AD.
-Tradition asserts that it was founded by the apostles.[^200] Jerome says, \"*a Marco Evangelista semper ecclesiastici fuere doctores*.\" It had been up to the time of Pantaenus a school for proselytes, but he made it a theological seminary, and so was the real founder of the Catechetical institution.[^201]
+Tradition asserts that it was founded by the apostles.[^200] Jerome says, "*a Marco Evangelista semper ecclesiastici fuere doctores*."
+It had been up to the time of Pantaenus a school for proselytes, but he made it a theological seminary, and so was the real founder of the Catechetical institution.[^201]

 Pantaenus was a convert from Stoicism, and is described by Clement, Jerome, and others as a man of superior learning and abilities.
-Clement calls him \"that Sicilian bee gathering the spoil of the flowers of the prophetic and apostolic meadow;\" \"the deepest Gnostic,\" by which he means \"the deepest philosophical Christian, the man who best understood and practiced Scripture.\" It could not be otherwise than that the teacher of Clement cherished the religious views with which his great disciple was graduated, for of Pantaenus, Clement says: \"I know what is the weakness of these reflections, if I compare them with the gifted and gracious teaching I was privileged to hear.\" Some of his writings are alluded to, but though nothing remains, yet in Clement, who was inspired by him, he gave to the church a priceless legacy.
+Clement calls him "that Sicilian bee gathering the spoil of the flowers of the prophetic and apostolic meadow;" "the deepest Gnostic," by which he means "the deepest philosophical Christian, the man who best understood and practiced Scripture."
+It could not be otherwise than that the teacher of Clement cherished the religious views with which his great disciple was graduated, for of Pantaenus, Clement says: "I know what is the weakness of these reflections, if I compare them with the gifted and gracious teaching I was privileged to hear."
+Some of his writings are alluded to, but though nothing remains, yet in Clement, who was inspired by him, he gave to the church a priceless legacy.